AngleProtocol/merkl-docs/merkl-mechanisms/reward-forwarding.md

 Linked opportunities are displayed in the Merkl App to help users understand the full reward potential of their deposits and make informed decisions about where to allocate liquidity.

+**Important note about subcampaign/linked opportunity visibility:** Subcampaigns are only created after the Merkl engine has completed its first computation cycle on the main campaign.
+This means that immediately after a campaign is created, the API cannot report any subcampaigns or linked opportunities, even though the engine will process them once the first compute runs.
+For example, if you renew a campaign, the new campaign will initially show no APR on linked opportunities right after it starts, even though the previous campaign displayed this information.
+The linked opportunities and their APRs will appear once the first engine computation completes.

 ## Enabling Forwarding

 Forwarding is enabled by default for most campaign types on Merkl.
 If your campaign requires integration with a new forwarder or support for a different protocol, please contact our team.